gdgng/Project-Tracker/README.md

 ## Config
 ![Setting parameters](screens/config.jpg)

+## ✨ Latest Changes (05-07-2025)
+➕If on a windows platform the Load & Calculate will create real pivot
+    tables.
+Static pivot tables with other platforms.
+Total overhaul of this module.
+Includes: Average buy, Average Sell, Invested

+➕README.md will now display icons in color.
+README will show examples of screens.
+Instead of doing the parsing of the text in-program it is now converted to html

+➖Removed the in-program parser

 ## 💬 Contact

 Use this program however you like—adjust, expand, break, or improve it.
-I'd love to hear about major improvements or ideas!
+I'd love to hear about improvements or ideas!

 📧 **gdgng01@gmail.com**